 Membership and Business Development Manager

-Tom Owen joined the Institution as International Business Development Manager in early 2015, and is part of the international team focused on growing membership outside the UK.
+Tom Owen joined the Institution as International Business Development Manager in early 2015, and is part of the global business development team focused on membership development internationally.

 Tom has a long running fascination with engineering, and when younger he was an air cadet.
 He loved flying and understanding the engineering behind the aeroplanes.
 He is particularly interested in how new technology from aerospace and materials is applied to sports; from Formula 1 racing cars to tennis racquets.
 This led him to do a degree in Sports Technology at the University of Bath, which gave him a well-rounded engineering background.